 Surprisingly Common Foods to Regulate Mood

 In my last blog, I began the Jenny Loves Me campaign where I introduced the lovely Peg.
 She’s a loyal customer who suffers from pain, anxiety, and sleep issues.
-She uses my CBD ginger tincture and CBD brownies help alleviate her issues.
-Peg says her CBD regimen liberates her from anxiety.

 Here is a list of the leading nutrients to regulate mood & foods to help fight anxiety.

 Zinc is an essential mineral.
 It is necessary to make proper neurotransmitters.
 Low levels of zinc may cause an imbalance in neurotransmitters in the brain– resulting in mood disorders like anxiety, depression, ADHD, issues with learning and memory, anger, and more.
 Our body doesn’t readily store zinc, so it’s essential to consume it every day.

 Vitamin D plays a vital role in mood and brain function.
 Research indicates that vitamin D helps regulate mood and ward off mood disorders like anxiety and depression.
 Vitamin D deficiencies negatively affect mood, cognition, and brain function.